OpenRoberta/openroberta-lab/README.md

 * Bionics4Education
   * install [xtensa-esp32-elf with ESP-IDF Tools](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/windows-setup.html)

-The crosscompiler needs resources to work properly (header files, libraries, ...).
+The cross-compiler needs resources to work properly (header files, libraries, ...).
 These resources change little over time and are stored in the '[ora-cc-rsc](https://github.com/OpenRoberta/ora-cc-rsc)' repository.

 Please clone that directory.
 When the openroberta-lab server is started, you have to supply the path to these resources (see below).
-If the resources are not available, everything works fine (writing programs, import, export, creating accounts, etc.), but running programs on real robots doesn't work, because the crosscompiler will fail.
+If the resources are not available, everything works fine (writing programs, import, export, creating accounts, etc.), but running programs on real robots doesn't work, because the cross-compiler will fail.

 Please also check our wiki for detailed installation instructions, development procedure, coding conventions and further reading.
-We also use the github issue tracking system.
+We also use the Github issue tracking system.
 Please file issues in the main project **openroberta-lab**.

 ### Fast installation with maven